-We currently rely upon Penn for our manufacturing needs, and we intend to rely on other third parties for our future manufacturing needs prior to establishing our own manufacturing facility.
+We currently rely upon Penn and commercial CMOs for our manufacturing needs, and we intend to continue to rely on other third parties for our future manufacturing needs prior to establishing our own manufacturing facility.

-We are currently reliant upon Penn for our cell product manufacturing for our lead product candidate, DSG3-CAART.
-We have entered into agreements with CMOs and initiated tech transfer activities to secure the manufacturing supply chain for current and future product candidates.
-We will need to develop relationships with suppliers, increase the scale of production and demonstrate comparability of the material produced at these facilities to the material that was previously produced.
+We are currently reliant upon Penn for our cell product manufacturing for DSG3-CAART and CABA-201 and WuXi for MuSK-CAART.
+To support the scale up of manufacture and to support commercially compliant production, we will need to maintain (in the case of WuXi) or develop new relationships with commercially compliant and scalable suppliers, increase the scale of production, and demonstrate comparability of the material produced at these facilities to the material that was previously produced, if a facility change was made.
 Transferring manufacturing processes and know-how is complex and involves review and incorporation of both documented and undocumented processes that may have evolved over time.